-3) Google+ Characterization: G+ has recently attracted the attention of the research community.
-Mango et al. [44] use a BFS-based crawler to retrieve a snapshot of the G+ LCC between Nov and Dec 2011.
-They analyze the graph properties, the public information shared by users and the geographical characteristics and geolocation patterns of G+.
-Schiberg et al. [49] leverage Google's site-maps to gather G+ user IDs and then crawl these users' information.
-In particular, they study the growth of the system and users connectivity over a period of one and a half months between Sep and Oct 2011.
-Unfortunately, as acknowledged by the authors the described technique was anymore available after Oct 2011.
+G+ has recently attracted the attention of the research community.
+Mango et al. [45] use a BFS-based crawler to retrieve a snapshot of the G+ LCC between November and December 2011.
+They analyze the graph properties, the public information shared by users, and the geographical characteristics and geolocation patterns of G+.
+Schlöberg et al. [50] leverage Google's site-maps to gather G+ user IDs and then crawl these users' information.
+In particular, they study the growth of the system and users connectivity over a period of one and a half months between September and October 2011.
+Unfortunately, as acknowledged by the authors, the described technique was no longer available after October 2011.
 Furthermore, the authors also analyze the level of public information sharing and the geographical properties of users and links in the system.
 Finally, Gong et al. [34] use a BFS-based crawler to obtain several snapshots of the G+ LCC in its first 100 days of existence.
-Using this dataset the authors study the evolution of the main graph properties of G+ LCC in its early stage.
-Our work presents a broader focus than these previous works since in addition to the graph topology and the information sharing we also analyze (for first time) the evolution of both the public activity and the representativeness of the different network elements.
-Furthermore, our study of the graph topology evolution considers a 1 year window between

-Dec 2011 and Nov 2012 when the network is significantly larger and presents important differences to its early status that is the focus of the previous works.
-In another interesting, but less related work, Kairam et al. [39] use the complete information for more than 60K G+ users (provided by G+ administrators) and a survey including answers from 300 users to understand the selective sharing in G+.
+Using this dataset, the authors study the evolution of the main graph properties of G+ LCC in its early stage.
+Our work presents a broader focus than these previous works since, in addition to the graph topology and the information sharing, we also analyze (for first time) the evolution of both the public activity and the representativeness of the different network elements.
+Furthermore, our study of the graph topology evolution considers a 1-year window between December 2011 and November 2012 when the network is significantly larger and presents important differences to its early status that is the focus of the previous works.
+In another interesting but less related work, Kairam et al. [40] use the complete information for more than 60 K G+ users (provided by G+ administrators) and a survey including answers from 300 users to understand the selective sharing in G+.
 Their results show that public activity represents 1/3 of the G+ activity and that an important fraction of users make public posts frequently.
-Finally, other papers have study the video telephony system of G+ [54], the public circles feature [31], collaborative privacy management approaches [37] and the new Ripples feature [52].
+Finally, other papers have studied the video telephony system of G+ [55], the public circles feature [31], collaborative privacy management approaches [38], and the new Ripples feature [53].